 The simplest way to prevent further damage is to limit or avoid noise exposure and take good care of your ears.

 Noise-induced hearing loss (NIHL) affects children, teenagers, and adults who are exposed to harmful noises.
 It can happen after only one time of being around an intense "impulse" sound, such as an explosion, or it can occur as a result of continuous exposure to loud sounds over time.
 Depending on the environment and incident, a single exposure can cause a temporary decrease in hearing by damaging the hair cells in the inner ear.
 On occasion, the chemicals in the inner ear can add nutrients to the hair cells and repair them after a while, thereby returning hearing.
 However, repeated exposure to loud sounds without appropriate hearing protection can permanently damage these hair cells and cause a lasting decrease in hearing.

 According to the NIDCD, approximately 1.1 billion teenagers and young adults are at risk for NIHL due to unsafe listening practices.
-These include the use of headphones at damaging volumes and the failure to protect your ears at concerts, bars, and other loud places.
+These include the use of headphones or earbuds at damaging volumes and the failure to protect your ears at concerts, bars, and other loud places.

 Causes and Risk Factors